PeterVila/PeterVila/README.md

 # Welcome~ I'm Peter Vila! 💻

-I'm a Software Developer with a passion for technology, coding, and creating digital art! :pen:
+Hello!
+My name is Peter Vila, and I'm a Software Engineer at with a passion for coding, technology and creating digital art.

 I'm skilled in JavaScript (ES5 + ES6), React.js, PostgreSQL, Node.js, CSS and more! - But I'm always seeking to develop new skills and expanding my toolbox everyday!